 The MPC Plan is the first level of planning and sets forth the baseline entitlements for the development of the Retained Property.
 The MPC Plan establishes a land use budget, defines development units ("DUs"), permitted uses, and provides the broad vision and character for subsequent Development Unit Plans.
 The MPC Plan also includes, for convenience and by reference only, overall Infrastructure Master Plans that provide for appropriate infrastructure to accommodate the proposed density and intensity of permitted land uses on the Retained Property.
 The MPC Plan regulatory framework allows for the implementation of the Development Unit Plan level planning, which allows future developers to adapt criteria to accommodate the then current market and surrounding conditions.
 See Section 3.4: Master Planned Community Plan.
-Future Development Unit Plans will, at the time of submittal, include Development Standards and Design Guidelines that shall replace all zoning ordinance development standards or design guidelines as well as any future modifications or new development standards or design guidelines.
+Future Development Unit Plans will, at the time of submittal, include Development Standards and Design Guidelines that shall replace all zoning ordinance development standards or design guidelines.